 1. You are in Bear territory and seeing them in the flesh is one of the most magical experiences in the entire world.

-The first time I went to Canada was in October and saw 0 bears.
-Second time I went in July (Alberta) and saw 1 road side.
-Third time in British Columbia at the beginning of June we saw 8.
-I have a feeling our sightings were a combination of the timing as they come out of hibernation to hunt and the fact we were in the Kootenay’s driving the roads less travelled.
+The first time I went to Canada was in October and didn’t see any bears.
+Second time I went in July (Alberta) and saw one road side.
+Third time in British Columbia at the beginning of June we saw eight.
+I have a feeling our sightings were a combination of the timing, as they come out of hibernation to hunt, and the fact we were in the Kootenay’s driving the roads less travelled.

 3. There’s some serious Geothermal activity going on.
 Hello all the Hot Springs.